 You can also toggle event properties in the view or show events that have not had a description added.

-The list view does not show you event and event property descriptions.
-It allows you to edit the visibility and activity of multiple events and the visibility of multiple event properties at the same time.
-The list view will also inform you the first seen and last seen date for each event.
 You can also block and delete event types from your project under this view, which you can also do from the Settings page.
 IMPORTANT NOTE: For more information about these features, see the documentation here.
 Since deleting data is permanent and irreversible, it is highly recommended that you fully understand this feature before using it.

 The Event Properties tab will show you all event properties seen for a particular project.
 It will also show you the amount of queries on a particular event property in the last 30 days as well as the first seen and last seen date.
 Here you can create a global description for that event property, which means that this description will be the same across all event types the event property is attached to.
 If you do not wish the description to be global, then you should use the Events subtab to edit the event property description.